THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 for amethyst is LÈSHEM.
 Amethyst is a quartz crystal easily recognisable by its

 purple-violet colour.
 In nature it is often found with yellow quartz because heat

 changes amethyst quartz to yellow quartz, called Citrine.
 The classical name is

 CHRYSÓLITHOS, meaning goldstone in Greek.
 The Hebrew name is TARSHÌSH.

 In Daniel 10:6 an angel appearance is compared to the colour of this gemstone,

 “like burnished bronze.”
 The Citrine is a transparent jewel.

-found in a translucent or opaque form, in a wide colour range (very
+Quartz is found in a translucent or opaque form, in a wide colour range (very

 much like jadeite).
 The mineral-group name is quartzite.
 Three quartzite gems